manahiyo831/VR_RTLSDR_AVATAR/README.md

 Then object can move with the stick.

-An X button can show the menu.
+The X button in the left controller can show the menu.

-An A button can select the frequency and gain.
+The A button in the right controller can select the frequency and gain.